Skip to main content

 Cognitive Decline

 Cognitive Decline screening by GIA®, powered by digitalhumanOS™, uses Voice AI, Computer Vision, and Speech Biomarkers to detect cognitive decline through a single patient conversation.
-Screening performance: 70.8% accuracy.
-Screening takes under 5 minutes with results in 60 seconds.
+Screening performance: AUC 0.890.
+Screening takes 40 seconds with results in under 2 minutes.

 Subtle cognitive changes often go unnoticed, impacting communication and hindering rehabilitation.